gotmc/visa/README.md

 # visa

-Go-based Virtual Instrument Software Architecture (VISA) resource manager.
+Go-based Virtual Instrument Software Architecture (VISA) resource manager, which can be used by itself to send Standard Commands for Programmable Instruments ([SCPI][]) commands, or to provide an interface for Interchangeable Virtual Instrument (IVI) drivers.

 [![GoDoc][godoc badge]][godoc link]
 [![Go Report Card][report badge]][report card]